posva/vue-router-mock/README.md

     expect(wrapper.router.push).toHaveBeenCalledWith(expect.objectContaining({ query: { page: 2 } }))
     expect(wrapper.router.push).toHaveBeenCalledTimes(1)

-    // if we had a navigation guard fetching the search results, waiting for it to be done
+    // if we had a navigation guard fetching the search results,
-    // will allow us to
+    // waiting for it to be done will allow us to wait until it's done.
+    // Note you need to mock the fetch and to activate navigation
+    // guards as explained below
     await router.getPendingNavigation()
     // wait for the component to render again if we want to check await wrapper.vm.nextTick()

-    expect(wrapper.find('#user-results '))
+    expect(wrapper.find('#user-results .user').text()).toMatchSnapshot()

   })
 ```